UnivaCorporation/tortuga/doc/tortuga-7-admin-guide.md

 Provisioned compute nodes are automatically configured to use the local installation dependencies, instead of connecting to remote sites.

-#### (*optional*) Setting up OS repository for compute nodes

-If the installation environment does not have local access to a pre-configured OS repository, it is necessary to set this up for access by compute nodes.

-For AWS environments, the bundled `/opt/tortuga/config/bootstrap-offline.tmpl` bootstrap script assumes the OS repository is available under `/opt/tortuga/www_int/compute-os-repo`.
-The files contained under this subdirectory should be a self-contained YUM repository (ie. containing the subdirectories `repodata` and `Packages`).

-The repository found at `/opt/tortuga/www_int/compute-os-repo` may be loopback mounted ISO media or files mirrored from an upstream location.

-A sample empty directory is included.
-Overwrite these files with an actual repository.
+#### Configuring OS distribution proxy

+It is necessary to set up access to OS distribution YUM repositories in an environment where Tortuga compute nodes do not have direct access to upstream OS distribution YUM repositories.

+By default, the Tortuga off-line installation sets up a YUM repository under `$TORTUGA_ROOT/www_int/compute-os-repo`.

+There are three options for making the OS distribution repository available to the compute nodes.

+**Note:** only one of the following mechanisms is required.

+##### 1\.
+Locally hosted OS distribution repository

+The following steps will serve the OS distribution repository from the Tortuga installer:

+  - Remove the default directory as set up by Tortuga

+    ``` shell
+    rm -rf $TORTUGA_ROOT/www_int/compute-os-repo
+    ```

+  - Copy or loopback mount the distribution ISO locally

+    The goal here is making the OS distribution repository available in a well-known location within the Tortuga environment.

+      - Copy contents of OS distribution ISO to `$TORTUGA_ROOT/www_int/compute-os-repo`

+        ``` shell
+        rsync -av /media/cdrom/ $TORTUGA_ROOT/www_int/compute-os-repo
+        ```

+    or:

+      - Loopback mount OS distribution ISO into local filesystem on Tortuga installer.

+        ``` shell
+        mount -ro loop <distribution ISO> $TORTUGA_ROOT/www_int/compute-os-repo
+        ```

+        This will serve the contents of the specified OS distribution ISO in a common location under the Tortuga internal web server accessible to compute nodes.

+##### 2\.
+Proxying to an external OS distribution repository

+Configure Squid (or other proxy) to proxy to an upstream OS repository and modify the offline bootstrap script (ie.
+`$TORTUGA_ROOT/config/aws-bootstrap-offline.tmpl`) to use that proxied path.

+Refer to the documentation of the proxy for details on how to proxy a specific host/path.

+The filename of this repository is `/etc/yum.repos.d/tortuga-offline-centos.repo` as set up by the default off-line bootstrap script.
+Modify the value of `baseurl` to point to the proxied URL on the Tortuga installer.\`

+##### 3\.
+Install OS distribution “kit” using Tortuga

+Install the desired OS distribution using `install-os-kit`.
+This will automatically configure the repository on Tortuga compute nodes.

 #### Resource adapter bootstrap script

-The AWS resource adapter includes a bootstrap script `bootstrap-offline.tmpl` which configures the offline dependencies and OS repositories.
+The AWS resource adapter includes a bootstrap script `aws-bootstrap-offline.tmpl` which configures the offline dependencies and OS repositories.
 It is *expected* that the end-user will need to modify this for their particular environment.

 Use `adapter-mgmt update -r AWS -p Default -s user_data_script_template=aws-bootstrap-offline.tmpl` to enable this for